SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Twi… I… …you."

-Laying on he bed beside Pinkie, I start to shiver.
+Laying on the bed beside Pinkie, I start to shiver.

 *When did it get so cold?*